 A few things to know.

+Pre-booking your camp is strongly recommended in July.
 This is peak season, and walk-in availability is unreliable.
 Some camps fill up weeks in advance, especially on weekends and long weekends.
+Contact your camp operator or travel planner directly.
+Do not assume you will find a spot on arrival.

 Chandratal is not unsafe, but it demands respect.
 This is a remote, high altitude location with limited connectivity, no hospitals, and unpredictable weather.